johnnyoshika/exit-intent-quattro/README.md

 [![Size][size]](https://unpkg.com/exit-intent)
 [![Size gzip][size gzip]](https://unpkg.com/exit-intent)

 Exit Intent detection library based on [Dan Hayden](https://github.com/danhayden/exit-intent)'s original version.
 This library builds on top of the original version by adding edge detection on all 4 edges of the viewport instead of just the top.
+TypeScript type declaration is also included.

 ## Usage